rsy124/rsy124/README.md

 - 💞️ I’m looking to collaborate on projects that align with my skill set and will add a value to the team.
 - 📫 How to reach me : DM https://www.linkedin.com/in/rutuja-yadav-949b00288?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: My first coding project was a chatbot which I built without coding in just few minutes #power_of_AI
+- ⚡ Fun fact: What does website like to eat?
+LOL=>Cookies

 <!---
 rsy124/rsy124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.